INRIA/scikit-learn-mooc/jupyter-book/linear_models/linear_models_module_take_away.md

 <!-- Quick wrap-up for the module -->

-In this module, we saw:
+In this module, we saw that:

-- a linear model as a specific parametrization defined by some weights and an intercept;
+- a linear model has a specific parametrization defined by some weights and an intercept;
 - linear models require to scale the data before to be trained;
 - regularization allows to fight over-fitting;